realworldocaml/book/en/03-variables-and-functions.md

 ### Recursive functions ###

+A function is _recursive_ if it refers to itself in its definition.
+Recursion is important in any programming language, but is particularly important in functional languages.

 In order to define a recursive function, you need to mark the let binding as recursive with the `rec` keyword, as shown in this example: